segmentrouting/srv6-labs/clab-sonic-vxr8000/README.md

 eth2 -> second front panel port (Ethernet4 or Ethernet8)
 ```

-#### NOTE: all X-node.yml topology files in this repo use Linux bridge to connect the clab routers.
-Be sure to create linux bridge instances prior to deploying the X-node.yml topologies:
+#### NOTE: if you wish to use Linux bridge to connect the clab routers, be sure to create linux bridge instances prior to deploying the X-node.yml topologies:

 ```
 sudo brctl addbr br1